 You can use the external dictionaries that you have downloaded and installed along with the dictionaries computed with the words of your lessons with the order "!shdic+" and select words to generate "Prov" and "Own" lesson.
 There is no need for a reversed order like "!shcid+" because the order "!shdic+" will display the two lists of words in two different pages and you will toggle from one list to the other with tabs labeled "Dic QR" and "Dic RQ".
-On figure 13 we have written the order "!shdic+" in the command line at the top of the left window.
+On figure 9 we have written the order "!shdic+" in the command line at the top of the left window.

-Figure 13 (QS-15.png) The order "!shdic+" and the selection of a word in the "Tomaz Jacquet" Breton-French dictionary.
+Figure 9 (QS-15.png) The order "!shdic+" and the selection of a word in the "Tomaz Jacquet" Breton-French dictionary.

 The "Dic QR" tab is selected and "braban" has been written on the line located at the bottom of the right window.
 All the entries beginning by "braban" (with or without the accent) are indicated by a yellow mark.
 Here the verb "brabañsal" in the Tomaz Jacquet dictionary is selected.
 You can see on the left window what will be automatically generated in a lesson "Own" if you choose that option when you have finished your selections.
 This option is offered to you when you leave the "!shdic+" dictionary by pressing on the "Continue" button.
+That same option can be obtained by a click on the "+" button located at the bottom of the right window.

-On figure 13 the words in the lessons are marked with a sign "##" and the words in the external dictionaries, here the Tomaz Jacquet dictionary, are marked with the sign "#%".
-The alias of the dictionary or of the lesson is also indicated as well as other informations for the software.
+On figure 9 the words in the lessons are marked with a sign "##" and the words in the external dictionaries, here the Tomaz Jacquet dictionary, are marked with the sign "#%".
+The alias of the dictionary or of the lesson is also indicated as well as other information for the software.

-Obviously if you press the "Dic RQ" tab you will get the French-Breton dictionary as in figure 14.
+Obviously if you press the "Dic RQ" tab you will get the French-Breton dictionary as in figure 10.

-Figure 14 (QS-16.png) The order "!shdic+" and the selection of a word in the "Tomaz Jacquet" French-Breton dictionary.
+Figure 10 (QS-16.png) The order "!shdic+" and the selection of a word in the "Tomaz Jacquet" French-Breton dictionary.

-As you can see on figure 14, you have words in the lessons as well as on the Tomaz Jacquet French-Breton dictionary which was obtained from a ".tei" file downloaded from the "Freedict" site.
+As you can see on figure 10, you have words in the lessons as well as on the Tomaz Jacquet French-Breton dictionary which was obtained from a ".tei" file downloaded from the "Freedict" site.
 As indicated above, this dictionary is now distributed by the "Diaoulek" project and you will obtain it automatically with the order "!update".
 That will be seen later.